openwrt/packages/net/travelmate/files/README.md

 [...]
 </code></pre>

-**3. add required ap and wwan stations to your wireless configuration in etc/config/wireless:**
+**3. at least add one ap and (multiple) wwan stations to your wireless configuration in etc/config/wireless:**
 <pre><code>
 [...]
 config wifi-iface